 You’ll earn 3x Ultimate Rewards on travel; shipping; internet, cable, and phone services; as well as search engine or social network advertising up to your first $150,000 combined in those categories during your cardmember year.

-If you’re not sure you qualify for a business card, check out How to Be Approved for Business Credit Cards.
+Read this if you’re not sure you qualify for a business card.

 You have four Southwest cards to choose from, but Chase only allows one consumer card per person.
 So if you want the 110k qualifying points for the Companion Pass, the business card + one consumer card is the fastest route.